About Todd Kaminsky

 Todd is the statewide leader in the fight to expand access to high school diplomas for students with special needs.
 He has also fought to fix New York’s broken standardized testing system for students, while ending the reign of Common Core in classrooms.
 Todd has boosted funding for local schools –– an increase of more than $8 million for local schools in his district this past year alone.

 Importantly, Todd has secured help for countless superstorm Sandy victims and state funding for resiliency projects.

 Todd was named one of City & State’s 40 Under 40 Rising Stars and one of the New York Observer’s Top 40 Albany Power Players.

 Todd received his law degree, magna cum laude, from New York University, and his bachelor’s degree, summa cum laude, from the University of Michigan.

 Todd and his wife, Ellen, have been married since 2010.
-They live in Long Beach with their son Rafe.
+They live in Long Beach with their sons Rafe and Rory.